From Piggy Bank to Portfolio: 5 Ways to Invest for Your Child

 And guess what… investing early for your kids is one of the most powerful ways to make that happen.

-But before invest for them an account, there’s one principle to remember:
+But before you invest for them, there’s one principle to remember:

 💡 You can’t water tomorrow’s seeds if you don’t have enough to drink today.